-The following PI & Clinical Negligence guidance note Produced in partnership with Alex Rush of Stewarts Law provides comprehensive and up to date legal information covering:
+The following PI & Clinical Negligence practice note Produced in partnership with Alex Rush of Stewarts Law provides comprehensive and up to date legal information covering:

 Section 2 of the Limitation Act 1980 (LA 1980) provides a general rule that an action founded on tort shall not be brought after expiry of six years from the date on which the cause of action accrued.